ampproject/amphtml/spec/amp-html-format.md

 Extended components are versioned via [semver](http://semver.org/).
 The version is referenced explicitly (See $ELEMENT_VERSION above) when loading the component in the URL.
 It may have the value “latest”.
 Changes to the PATCH version component (x in 1.1.x) must strictly maintain backward compatibility or fix urgent security issues.

 AMP documents may only reference versions with one or two components.
-Version ”1” states “I accepts every version of this component with major version 1”.
+Version ”1” states “I accept every version of this component with major version 1”.
 Version “1.1” states “I accept every PATCH level of 1.1”.
 It is now allowed to explicitly reference the PATCH level in the version string.

 ## Security